Birdwatching Sites - South Dublin

 Park opening times vary depending on the time of year, from 8am to late in the summer months, from 8am to 5pm in winter.

-The recently constructed pool system near Granville Road (point A) holds good numbers of Moorhens, Coots, Teal, Mallard and various Gull species.
+The recently constructed pool system near Granville Road (Flag A) holds good numbers of Moorhens, Coots, Teal, Mallard and various Gull species.
 Grey and Pied Wagtail are also regular.
 Elsewhere in the park check any Gull flocks encountered as they can sometimes include Mediterranean Gull.

-The wooded area behind Cabinteely House (point F) can be good for Treecreeper and Goldcrest as well as the possibility of Jay.
-The paths between there and the Old Bray Road entrance (point D) are lined with trees and vegetation and well worth checking for, e.g. Song Thrush, Redwing (winter), Blackbird, Mistle Thrush, Blue, Great and Coal Tits, Bullfinch, Chaffinch and Treecreeper.
+The wooded area behind Cabinteely House (Flag F) can be good for Treecreeper and Goldcrest as well as the possibility of Jay.
+The paths between there and the Old Bray Road entrance (Flag D) are lined with trees and vegetation and well worth checking for, e.g. Song Thrush, Redwing (winter), Blackbird, Mistle Thrush, Blue, Great and Coal Tits, Bullfinch, Chaffinch and Treecreeper.
 Nearer the Old Bray Road the path crosses St. Bride's Stream which can hold Little Egret and Moorhen; check the grass areas around the stream for both also.
 Crossing the stream heading towards the Old Bray Road there is an artificial pond on the left, which can hold swans, ducks, Little Grebe, Moorhen and a variety of gulls.
 Between the children's play area and the stream there is a copse of trees which can attract finches both in the trees and on the ground.